stslaug/trucking-service-react/README.md

     * [https://www.loom.com/share/514cb449a133424891c60acdc3128ff4?sid=c8650aea-6ae2-4c31-8663-157c142cce3a](https://www.loom.com/share/514cb449a133424891c60acdc3128ff4?sid=c8650aea-6ae2-4c31-8663-157c142cce3a)

 ## Getting Started (If applicable)
+**IMPORTANT:** Due to this project needing integration with AWS this service is effectively inert, and does not show off most features.

-If you'd like to run this project locally (if possible):
+If you'd like to run this project locally:

 1. Clone the repository: `git clone [repository URL]`
-2. Install dependencies: `npm install` (or `yarn install` for React, and similar for backend)
+2. Install dependencies: `npm install`
 3. Set up your environment variables (AWS credentials, database connection, etc.).
 4. Run the application: `npm start` (or similar depending on your backend).